 The National Housing Center Board of Governors has announced the recipients of the 2020 National Housing Center Awards.
 The 2020 Exemplary Service in Home Building Award recipients are Robert August, Edward Fickett and Philip Polivchak.

-The 2020 Hall of Fame inductees are NAHB past chairmen Rick Judson, Kevin Kelly and Barry Rutenberg.
+The 2020 Hall of Fame inductees are the Honorable John Isakson, former U.S senator (GA), NAHB past chairmen Rick Judson, Kevin Kelly and Barry Rutenberg.

-The induction and award ceremonies will take place during the 2020 Spring Legislative Conference and Leadership Meetings, June 16-20, in Washington, D.C.
+The induction and award ceremonies will take place during the 2020 Fall Leadership Meetings, Oct.
+20-22, in Kansas City, Mo.

 National Housing Hall of Fame